ibm-cloud-docs/solution-tutorials/smart-data-lake.md

     bx resource service-alias-create dashboard-nodejs-dde --instance-name data-lake-dde
     ```
     {: pre}
-6. Change to a working directory and run the following command to clone the dashboard application's repository.
+6. Change to a working directory and run the following command to clone the dashboard application's [GitHub repository](https://github.com/IBM-Cloud/nodejs-data-lake-dashboard).
 Then push the application to your Cloud Foundy organization.
+The application will automatically bind the required services from above using its [manifest.yml](https://github.com/IBM-Cloud/nodejs-data-lake-dashboard/blob/master/manifest.yml) file.
     ```sh
     git clone https://github.com/IBM-Cloud/nodejs-data-lake-dashboard.git
+    ```
+    {: pre}
+    ```sh
     cd nodejs-data-lake-dashboard
     ```
     {: pre}